eliottprdlx/Signature-Encoders-For-Dynamics-Learning/README.md

   - Signature-based encoders using path signatures (via the Signatory library).
   - RNN-based encoders such as GRU and ODE-RNN.
   - Wrapper classes (`Encoder`, `Encoder_z0`) that abstract over architectural choices for flexibility in experimentation.
-- Other files in this directory contain baseline architectures and training routines used for compar
+- Other files in this directory contain baseline architectures, training routines and scripts to run the experimentations.

 ## Running the Numerical Experiments